 What is Seller Financing?

-At a high level, seller financing (also know as a ‘seller note’) is a loan the current owner of a business (seller) provides to the prospective new owner (buyer) to cover a portion of the purchase price.
+At a high level, seller financing (also known as a ‘seller note’) is a loan the current owner of a business (seller) provides to the prospective new owner (buyer) to cover a portion of the purchase price.

 Benefits of Seller Financing

-- Attracts more buyers- Offering seller financing provides a simple way for buyers combine financing methods and move closer towards closing.
+- Attracts more buyers- Offering seller financing provides a simple way for buyers to combine financing methods and move closer towards closing.
 It also shows that you’re confident in the future success of the business you are selling since the buyer's ability to repay you may depend on it.

 - Mental relief- Selling a business is a two-way street.
 Offering seller financing will give you more control over the selling process, and you will better understand the buyer so that you know that your business will be in good hands.